xmacex/piano/README.md

 The constructor accepts one parameter, which is an URL to a JSON structure, which for each dynamic defines a filename for the concatenated samples, and a dict of notes and begin and endtimes for the sprites.

+The `init()` accepts one parameter too, namely a CSS selector into which a rudimentary HTML UI will be built for testing purposes.

 Then play the piano by giving a dynamic and a note.
 Note that these must match exactly the playtime structure.

 ```javascript